 A guide to increasing baby weight when 9 months pregnant

 The 3rd trimester of pregnancy is when the fetus gains most of its weight.
 During this period, its lungs fully develop, hair and nails grow, movement increases, and more.
-This is also the period when fat starts to build-up to help keeps its body temperature as well as energy.
+This is also the period when fat starts to build up to help keep its body temperature as well as energy.

 To support all this growth, your doctor may advise you to increase your food intake.
 According to the American Pregnancy Association, your baby gains around 1/2 pound (266.6 gms) each week during the 9th month of pregnancy.
 This requires adequate nourishment and monitoring to ensure that your baby’s growth is not hampered.

 Reasons you aren’t gaining enough weight

 Each person is different and subject to multiple factors that affect weight and response to food intake.
 Some common reasons why you might not be hitting the weight marks could be:

 Make sure to keep a note of your weight gain and food habits as this impacts your baby’s growth.

 Recommended fetal average weight

 The last few weeks of pregnancy are when the baby’s weight and development rapidly increase.
 Below is a chart of the normal weight of a baby during the 9th month of pregnancy.

 Foods That Help Increase Baby Weight